GalacticLiaison/Elf-Destiny/_docs/feature_tracker/short_term_features.md

 - add no thank you/nvm options to match making
 - give aeluron matriarch/matrons.sisters a convert me interaction

+- maybe transform all party memeber sinto elves. not just you and Julia

 - people think traits are OP, maybe reduce abit

 - Old Age Prowess modifier and Infirm trait: see if we can make them dynamic and pushed back based on elf trait level.